I’m a firm believer that everyone should have a creative hobby. And now, thanks to platforms like Creativebug, it’s easier than ever to start one!

 However, not all of these courses are winners.
 The platform has come a long way when it comes to curation, but the classes are still user-uploaded so expect lower production values overall.

-Still, it’s a great option for those who like to try out lots of different crafts and topics.
-There’s a generous 2-week free trial too, which you can start at the link below.
+Still, it’s a great option for those who like to try out lots of different crafts and learn new skills.
+There’s a fairly generous one-month free trial too, which you can start at the link below!

 Creativebug vs Craftsy (Bluprint)

 Creativebug and Craftsy (formerly Bluprint) are the closest direct competitors I can think of.

 Both offer creative courses and trendy patterns.

 Both feature expert instructors and high production values.